matwerber1/goldenmate_orion_1000/.amazonq/rules/track_implementation.md

 - when beginning or resuming work on a phase from the implementation plan, review the project plan (project_plan.md)

 - if pytest or any pytest-related dependencies are missing from the project, use uv to add them

+- use the 'pytest' terminal CLI command to run tests